Stazed/non-mixer-xt/OSC.md

 http://non.tuxfamily.org/mixer/doc/MANUAL.html#n:1.2.3.1.1.

-Notable changes include the ability to query the value of any parameter (input and output) with an osc message, the abitily to bypass plugins with an osc message and the ability to query retrieve the vu-meter's level value).
+Notable changes include the ability to query the value of any parameter (input and output) with an osc message, the ability to bypass plugins with an osc message and the ability to query retrieve the vu-meter's level value).

 ## Signals

 ### Topology

 Non-Mixer-XT exposes all controllable parameters with a generic OSC API.
-Exposed parameters are refered to here as "signals".
+Exposed parameters are referred to here as "signals".

 There are two types of signals :